rsapkf/42/src/docs/open-source-software.md

     - [Hammerspoon/hammerspoon](https://github.com/Hammerspoon/hammerspoon) - Staggeringly powerful macOS desktop automation with Lua. `macOS`
     - [pqrs-org/Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) - Karabiner-Elements is a powerful utility for keyboard customization on macOS Sierra (10.12) or later. `macOS`
     - [firstlookmedia/dangerzone](https://github.com/firstlookmedia/dangerzone) - Take potentially dangerous PDFs, office documents, or images and convert them to a safe PDF.
+    - [RSS-Bridge/rss-bridge](https://github.com/RSS-Bridge/rss-bridge) - The RSS feed for websites missing it.
+    - [saulpw/visidata](https://github.com/saulpw/visidata) - A terminal spreadsheet multitool for discovering and arranging data.
+    - [sinclairtarget/um](https://github.com/sinclairtarget/um) - Create and maintain your own man pages so you can remember how to do stuff.
+    - [johang/btfs](https://github.com/johang/btfs) - A bittorrent filesystem based on FUSE.
+    - [spieglt/whatfiles](https://github.com/spieglt/whatfiles) - Log what files are accessed by any Linux process.

 - Python
   - Web Frameworks/APIs